codeship/modelist/README.md

 ```js
 import Model from '@codeship/modelist'
 ```

 This gives you access to the Model contructor.
-The easiest way to create a new collection is to instantiate a new Model.
+That one can be used as is to have direct access to the everything `Modleist` brings to the table.
+Create a new instance, and start using it right away.

 ```js
 const users = new Model
 ```

-That's about it.
+**That's it**.
 Nothing more that needs to be done to get access to a new collection and all the default methods that come with it.

 **Add entries to the collection**